jHelsing/Heartbeat/team-4.md

 % Evio Abazi; Lage Bergman; Jonathan Helsing; Ashish M Husain; Christoffer Karlsson; Oskar Lignell; Marufa Binte Mostafa; David Mendez Alvarez
 %

-This is the project report template.
-Fill it out over the course of the project.

 # Project Description
 The project is called Heartbeat, which is a mobile application for tracking patients in a hospital.
 Through the application, doctors can view patients, which doctors are treating a patient, the patient’s allergies, and the patient’s medical history.
 The initial description given by the customer is as follows: